AbsaOSS/hermes/_docs/0.3/usage/e2e-runner.md

   // Struct holding the variables.
 Optional
   "vars": {
     // Here `prefix` is a key that will be somewhere in runs as `#{prefix}#` and the
-    // value will be inputed there instead of it "prefix": "Some Random PreFIX stuff"
+    // value will be inputted there instead of it "prefix": "Some Random PreFIX stuff"
   },
-  // Struct holding array of test definitons.
+  // Struct holding array of test definitions.
 Mandatory "runs" : [
     // Representation of one TestDefinition
     {